 what bus number shall i take from hamdan street going to ferrari world? over 6 years agoAnswered by jess via WorldNomads.com

 there is this website it can guide you and gives u places where u can go in dubai there is entertainment for kids and restaurants and alot of nice places in dubai

 hope it will help!!

-http://www.malloftheemirates.com/blog/dubai-tourism 5 months agoAnswered by Maya Ahmad via WorldNomads.com
+http://www.malloftheemirates.com/blog/dubai-tourism over 1 year agoAnswered by Maya Ahmad via WorldNomads.com